 If you are covered by a collective bargaining agreement, you should consult your contract for information that affects job transfer or promotion.
 Please review your contract before applying for a position, or confer with your shop steward or a staff member in Human Resources.

 You can count on support from knowledgeable and responsive HR staff when you have a question or problem.
-Just call or send us an e-mail.
-We’re here to help!
+Contact us, we’re here to help!